avafinger/bananapi-zero-ubuntu-base-minimal/README.md

    	sync && sudo reboot

+* **v3 stable kernel 4.18.4 upgrade**

+	sudo dpkg -i linux-image-4.18.4-m2z_1.0-7.deb

+   and then:

+   	sync && sudo reboot

-# What's new with this Image v2
+# What's new with this Image v3
-Image updated to **Kernel 4.17.4** and has the following working:
+Image updated to **Kernel 4.18.4** and has the following working:

     * framebuffer with 1920x1080
     * mali (3D GPU) - fbdev only (Thanks to Maxime Ripard from bootlin)